 not pushing up or down.

-you can start putting it back together again.
+Once this valve seal is in place, you can start putting it back together again.

-putting the flush valve back on, don't forget to put the flush handle into the hole provided before you push it all the way down.
+When putting the flush valve back on, don't forget to put the flush handle into the hole provided before you push it all the way down.

 the flush valve is set in place, screw the fitting with the